Brian-McAteer248/CT421-Project-1-Evolutionary-Search-Student-ID-20328186/README.md

   * Carry out mutation at a rate of `rate_of_mutation`.
   * Assign result as new generation.
   * Calculate fitness of new generation.

+The results are plotted using the `matplotlib` library.

 ### Part B
 `part-b.py` contains the Python code for Part B of this project.